 4 File Management

-The developers of modern computers have gradually added barriers to creating reasonable file structures on a computer.
-Yet file management is critical to
+The developers of modern computers have gradually added barriers to creating useful file structures on a computer.
+Yet file management is critical to:

 - organize ideas,